HwangTaehyun/react-native-lottie-splash-screen/README.md

 #### Automatic installation

+* NOTE: For react-native version => 0.60 you don't need to run `react-native link` auto linking will do the job just fine.

+`react-native
-`react-native link react-native-lottie-splash-screen` or `rnpm link react-native-lottie-splash-screen`
+react-native-lottie-splash-screen` or `rnpm link react-native-lottie-splash-screen`

 #### Manual installation